 Waimalu, Oahu

 Looking for an affordable city in Hawaii that has both budget-friendly homes and tons of exciting things to do?
 Waimalu should be at the top of your list!
-Just 22 minutes from Honolulu, this Oahu city is the ultimate place to be if you want to live close to the city without having to pay city prices.
-Not to mention, Joint Base Pearl Harbor-Hickam is nearby, which means Waimalu is a perfect place for military families to settle down—especially with fantastic schools like Pearl City High School and Waimalu Elementary in the area.
+Just 20 minutes from Honolulu, this Oahu city is the ultimate place to be if you want to live close to the city without having to pay city prices.
+Not to mention, Joint Base Pearl Harbor-Hickam is nearby, which means Waimalu is a perfect place for military families to settle down—especially with fantastic schools like Waimalu Elementary and Pearl City High School also in the area.

 Things to Do in Waimalu

-Book a tee time and get a round of golf in with some friends at Pearl Country Club.
-Peruse through over 170 shops like Pandora, Macy’s, and Foot Locker at Pearlridge Center, the largest indoor mall in Hawaii.
-Take a trip to the Pearl Harbor National Memorial to learn about one of the biggest moments in U.S. history.
-Hike through Keaiwa Heiau State Recreation Area to get panoramic views of Oahu.
-Order Apple Caramel Pancakes, Bene Florentine Eggs Benedict, or Loaded Potato Omelette at Pancakes & Waffles B.L.D.
-Enjoy Asian-inspired dishes like Loco Moco, Oxtail Soup, or Teriyaki Salmon at The Alley Restaurant.
-Or bring the family to Anna Miller’s for a Hot Pastrami Sandwich, a Dutch Burger, or a Shrimp Louie Salad.
+Book a tee time and get a round of golf in at Pearl Country Club, which is ranked as one of the best golf courses in Oahu.
+Shop at over 170 shops like Pandora, Macy’s, and Foot Locker at Pearlridge Center, the largest indoor mall in Hawaii.
+Learn about one of the biggest moments in U.S. history at the Pearl Harbor National Memorial.
+Go camping or hiking to see panoramic views of Oahu at the Keaiwa Heiau State Recreation Area.
+Order Apple Caramel Pancakes, a Blueberry Crepe, or Chocolate Chip Waffle for breakfast at Pancakes & Waffles B.L.D.
+Enjoy Asian-inspired dishes like Loco Moco, Fried Calamari, or Teriyaki Salmon at The Alley Restaurant.
+Dine out with the family and feast on a Hot Pastrami Sandwich, Avocado Bacon Burger, or Shrimp Louie Salad at Anna Miller’s.
+Or satisfy your sweet tooth with Rainbow Sherbet, Kulolo, or Green Tea Ice Cream at Dave’s Hawaiian Ice Cream.

 Moving to Hawaii?
 Extra Space Storage has convenient self storage facilities throughout the Aloha State, so we can help with your transition.
 Find a storage unit near you!